newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/annual-license-cannabis.md

 webflowId: 6414793b9b4d2bcc74edb3a0
 licenseCertificationClassification: LICENSE
 ---

-An annual license applicant is ready to manufacture, culltivate or sell cannabis.
+An annual license applicant is ready to manufacture, cultivate or sell cannabis.
 Your application will need to include information on your business location, local zoning approval, and a summary of your operations.